Operator Shifting for Noisy Elliptic Systems: Introduction

 We structure the remainder of the paper as follows.
-In \cref{sec:opAugmentation}, we present the basic operator augmentation formalism and examine a special case to motivate the full operator augmentation technique.
-In \cref{sec:semiBayesian}, we present the full version of operator augmentation in the setting where the vector $\rhs$ is now also drawn from a probability distribution with known auto-correlation (i.e., a prior).
+In \cref{sec:opAugmentation}, we present the basic operator shifting formalism and examine the special case where $\rhs$ is deterministic to motivate the full operator shifting technique.
+In \cref{sec:semiBayesian}, we present the full version of operator shifting in the setting where the vector $\rhs$ is now also drawn from a probability distribution $\rhsPrior$.
 We prove bounds that quantify how much error our technique can reduce.
-In \cref{sec:energyNorm}, we consider operator augmentation in the aforementioned energy norm, i.e., when $\normMat = \truMat$, and prove similar bounds.
-In \cref{sec:taylorApprox}, we show that the previous setting of the energy norm has special monotonicity properties that are immensely useful for efficiently computing a good choice of $\augFac$.
+In \cref{sec:energyNorm}, we consider operator shifting in the aforementioned energy norm, i.e., when $\normMat = \truMat$, and prove similar bounds.
+In \cref{sec:taylorApprox}, we show that the energy norm has special monotonicity properties that are immensely useful for efficiently computing a good choice of $\augFac$.
 Finally, in \cref{sec:numerics}, we present numerical experiments to verify the theoretical results in this paper.

 Note that we consider only elliptic systems in this paper, i.e., requiring that $\truMat$ is symmetric positive definite and $\sampMat$ is symmetric positive definite almost surely --- however, one could theoretically apply the techniques we present herein to asymmetric systems as well, but we do not provide any theoretical guarantees in the asymmetric case.